MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-ats-api-s2s-auth.md

 ### Link the new Human Resources user to the application

-After the user is created, a record must be created for the application in the **Azure Active Directory Applications** form to link the app to the Human Resources user.
+After the user is created, a record must be created for the application in the **Microsoft Entra Applications** form to link the app to the Human Resources user.

-  1. Open the **Azure Active Directory Applications** form and select **New**.
+  1. Open the **Microsoft Entra Applications** form and select **New**.
   2. In the **Client ID** field, enter the client ID of the application user created for the application.
   3. In the **Name** field, enter the name of the integrating application.
   4. In the **User ID** field, select the new Human Resources user created for the recruiting integration.